-The Foundation Year focuses on the study of mechanics and mathematics in order to provide a good numerical background that will support you throughout the remainder of the degree.
+The Foundation Year focuses on the study of aerospace mechanics and aircraft anatomy in order to provide a good numerical background that will support you throughout the remainder of the degree.
 Following your initial foundation year, you will progress onto the modules studied as part of the BSc (Hons) Aircraft Maintenance Engineering.

 The aircraft maintenance engineering course is taught through a combination of lectures, tutorials, workshops and seminars, in addition to independently preparing for lectures.